 Purists and novice bakers alike will tell you higher-quality, more delicious loaves are made with a temperature-controlled proofing environment and baking in a separate oven.

 The Proofer is calibrated to keep the contents of a jar or bowl at the designated temperature setting not the air inside.

-To test the temperature of the Proofer, fill a small metal cup (about a quarter cup/250ml or less) half full with room temperature water and place on the wire rack in the center of the Proofer.
+To test the temperature of the Proofer, fill a metal cup (about one cup/250ml) half full with room temperature water and place on the wire rack in the center of the Proofer.
 Set the Proofer to 84F/29C.
 Wait 60 minutes and then measure the temperature of the water.
 The water temperature should be within 1-2 degrees of the set point.